Above all, know that you are valuable and good, just as you are.

 In traveling this journey, we discovered:

-Shame or self-hate can NEVER motivate real change.
-Shame only begets more shame, self-hate only creates more self-hate.
+Shame or self-hate can NEVER motivate real growth.
+Shame only begets more shame; self-hate only creates more self-hate.
 And that can only make life more painful and drive more self-destructive thoughts and behaviors.
-Shame and self-hate certainly never enable authentic love, acceptance, healthy spirituality or self-esteem.
+Shame and self-hate certainly never enable authentic love, acceptance, spirituality, healthy sexuality or self-esteem.

-Working to de-sexualize your same-sex attractions or to develop or increase opposite-sex attractions cannot be about becoming valuable as a person.
-You already are valuable-and will be even if your sexuality never changes!
+Addressing your distress over your same-sex attractions can never be about becoming valuable as a person.
+You already are valuable and good — and will be even if your sexuality never changes!

 Surrender and Embrace